Maiterney/TemaWordpressBoilerPlate/README.md

 ## Installation

 ### Classic install
-- Download the master12 folder from GitHub or from [https://master12.com](https://master12.com)
+- Download the AgenciaOpen folder from GitHub or from [https://www.agenciaopen.com.br](https://www.agenciaopen.com.br)
-- IMPORTANT: If you download it from GitHub make sure you rename the "master12-master.zip" file just to "master12.zip" or you might have problems using child themes !!
+- IMPORTANT: If you download it from GitHub make sure you rename the "AgenciaOpen-master.zip" file just to "AgenciaOpen.zip" or you might have problems using child themes !!
 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
-- Activate the Master12 theme
+- Activate the AgenciaOpen theme

 ### npm install
 - Open your terminal
-- Change to the directory where you want to add Master12
+- Change to the directory where you want to add AgenciaOpen
-- Type `npm install master12`
+- Type `npm install AgenciaOpen`

 ### WordPress.org install
 - Open your WordPress backend
 - Click on "Appearance -> Themes"
 - Hit the "Add new" button
-- Search for "Master12"
+- Search for "AgenciaOpen"
 - Hit the "install" button
 - Activate the theme